turingschool-examples/gametime-testing-journey/README.md

 Update or create a `Game` so that it is initialized with a new `dingus`.

-The test drive a method, using stubbing and spying, that calls the dingus draw method.
+The test drive a method, using stubbing and spying, that calls the game draw method.
+The `game.draw()` method should clear the canvas, and then move and draw the dingus.

 Bonus: Check out what the `scoot` method does, in the context of drawing...